 When it comes to getting tested for coronavirus disease 2019 (COVID-19), it can feel overwhelming navigating the mountains of information out there.
 Don’t worry, we’re here to answer all your questions and more.

-COVID-19 tests can be divided into two broad categories: diagnostic tests, which tell you if you currently have COVID-19, and antibody tests, which show if you’ve had it in the past.
+COVID-19 tests can be divided into two categories: diagnostic tests, which tell you if you currently have COVID-19, and antibody tests, which show if you’ve had it in the past or if you’ve been vaccinated against it.
 Unlike diagnostic tests, antibody tests give you no indication of whether you are infected at the time you took the test.
 Let’s dive deeper and break down the important differences between these tests.

 What are the different options for COVID-19 testing?